Shopify/polaris/polaris-react/src/components/IndexTable/README.md

 }
 ```

-### Index table with clickable link column
+### Index table with row navigation link

-An index table with a primary link element.
-The link click overrides the default behavior of row selection.
+Use when clicking the row should navigate merchants to another page, like the row item's detail page.
+When a row contains a `Link` with the `dataPrimaryLink` prop set to `true`, clicking the row will trigger navigation to the link's `url` instead of selecting the row as well as trigger the callback set on the `IndexTable` `onNavigation` prop if provided.

 ```jsx
 function ClickThroughLinkIndexTableExample() {